-“To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you" (I Peter 1:4)
+“To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you.”
+(1 Peter 1:4)

 Our heavenly inheritance, among other things, is an “eternal inheritance” (Hebrews 9:15), held jointly with Christ (Romans 8:17) and “all them which are sanctified” (Acts 20:32).
-We who are born again “by the resurrection of Jesus Christ from the dead” and “kept by the power of God" (I Peter 1:3, 5) find such an inheritance described in our text.
+We who are born again “by the resurrection of Jesus Christ from the dead” and “kept by the power of God” (1 Peter 1:3, 5) find such an inheritance described in today’s verse.

 Third, it fadeth not away.
-“And when the chief Shepherd shall appear, ye shall receive a crown of glory that fadeth not away" (I Peter 5:4).
+“And when the chief Shepherd shall appear, ye shall receive a crown of glory that fadeth not away” (1 Peter 5:4).

-So we see that our inheritance cannot die, cannot be tainted by sin, will never fade, and cannot be lost.
-“I know whom I have believed, and am persuaded that He is able to keep that which I have committed unto Him against that day" (II Timothy 1:12).
+So, we see that our inheritance cannot die, cannot be tainted by sin, will never fade, and cannot be lost.
+“I know whom I have believed, and am persuaded that he is able to keep that which I have committed unto him against that day” (2 Timothy 1:12).
 JDM